-UW Huskies men’s basketball to play at Auburn next season
+UW Huskies will play Auburn on the gridiron … and the basketball floor

 In its first year under Hopkins, Washington finished 21-13 and had its season end in the second round of the National Invitation Tournament.

-UW’s 12-win improvement from the previous season included a shocking 74-65 upset victory against No. 2 Kansas in Kansas City, Mo. on Dec.
+UW’s 12-win improvement included a shocking 74-65 upset victory against No. 2 Kansas in Kansas City, Mo. on Dec.
 6.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.